Maaran (2022 film): Reception

-Critical response

-Maaran was critically panned upon release by audience and critics alike.
+Maaran was received with negative reviews upon release by audience and critics alike.

 M Suganth of The Times of India who gave 2.0 out of 5 stars stated that "Just half-an-hour or so into the film, the plot structure starts to feels too straight forward for a Karthick Naren film and we somehow sense a twist coming — and it does!
 But it hardly creates an impact, for the film never gets us immersed in its world.
 The world-building is quite weak and the characterizaton one-note.
 All we get is a lean narrative that moves from point A to point B without really making us care.
 And this spareness of the narrative does not seem to be by design.
 Instead, it comes across as an effort to make a movie out of whatever footage was shot after the team realised that the film was not turning out as intended."
 Saibal Chatterjee of NDTV gave the film a rating of 2/5 and wrote " Barring Dhanush and, to an extent Smruthi Venkat, the actors have little to do in film.
 Malavika Mohanan gets the worst deal".
 Balakrishna Ganeshan of The News Minute gave the film a rating of 2/5 and wrote "Dhanush, who had just recovered with Atrangi Re after the disastrous Jagame Thanthiram, delivers another poor outing with Maaran.
 And for Karthick Naren, this film joins the list of Mafia: Chapter 1.
-Bhavana Sharma of Pinkvilla after reviewing the film, gave a rating of 2 out of 5 stating that "The final ten minutes of the climax are very engaging.
-But for the rest of the film, you will be able to predict most of what was going to happen.
-In the two hours ten minutes of runtime, a lot could have happened if the story was written properly."
 Manoj Kumar R of The Indian Express gave the film a rating of 2/5 and wrote "The scenes are so bland that even the presence of Dhanush can't lift our spirits.
 Karthick puts two bright actors, Ameer and Dhanush in a scene, and yet fails to create any sort of impact".